 Not being in control of how we feel is imprisoning.
 Emotions (including fear) are not meant to control us and stop us from living up to our true potential.
 Just because we are Empaths does not mean we should continually suffer.

 If you struggle with unruly emotions and know you need to make changes, but wouldn’t know where to start, a good rule of thumb is to listen to your resistance.
 Your higher-self is always at work behind the scenes trying to get your attention.
 But being human, we often ignore its promptings.
 We commonly resist what we need most.

-Listen to your gut promptings and take note when something keeps catching your attention in regard to wellbeing or life changes, whether it be in relation to mind, body or spirit.
+Listen to your gut promptings and take note when something keeps catching your attention regarding wellbeing or life changes, whether it be in relation to mind, body or spirit.